comp426-2022-fall/a99-group7/README.md

 ## Summary

-TuneIn is a web app that allows users to create their own music profile sharing their liked songs.
+TuneIn is a web app that allows users to create their own music profile and share their favorite songs.
 Users can add and delete songs as their music taste evolves.
+Users can delete or update their account details at any time.

 ## Demo

-[need to do this]
+A link to a demo of our project can be found [here](https://youtu.be/fmiu5iuj_QA).
+In this video, we discuss the main features of our web app, the challenges we faced, and future directions we see for TuneIn.

 ## Setup Instructions

-[need to do this]
+1. Clone the respository
+2. Open the repo and run '''npm install''' to install the dependencies needed to run our project.
+More details about the dependencies we used can be found in the Dependencies section below
+3. Run '''npm start'''.
+This should automatically open http://localhost:3001/.
+If not, you can navigate to this link in your browser.
+4. When you are done running the program, hit '''CONTROL+C''' to end the session.

 ## Dependencies